MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Some strings in the Power BI aggregate analytics dashboard aren’t localized.
 - In the event of an email remote bounce, the contact/lead timeline might display two "email delivered" interactions for the same message with the same time stamp despite no message being delivered to the contact/lead email address.
 This is because the second interaction is intended to "erase" the first one.
 However, this isn't currently being handled in the timeline.
 - When two contacts or leads are merged, only interactions of the primary contact or lead will be visible in contact/lead insights.
-- There might be cases where unique values (e.g., unique opens and clicks) in aggregated analytics dashboards have a slight deviation when compared to operational analytics.
+- There might be cases where unique values (for example, unique opens and clicks) in aggregated analytics dashboards have a slight deviation when compared to operational analytics.
 KPIs in aggregated analytics are calculated once per day to ensure the highest possible accuracy.
-Operational analytics, designed for near real-time analysis, operate on demand, utilizing faster calculation methods for unique values, which may be slightly less precise.
+Operational analytics, designed for near real-time analysis, operate on demand utilizing faster calculation methods for unique values, which may be slightly less precise.

 ## Consent